deobald/deobald.ca/src/content/essays/2026-01-25-gnome-apologies.md

 draft: true
 ---

 I believe accountability can be a challenge in a nonprofit, which only makes it all the more important.
 In this post, I am holding myself accountable.
 For the avoidance of doubt, nothing that follows has anything to do with my exit from the GNOME Foundation last August.
-(Quite the opposite, actually.)

 I owe a few folks some apologies from my time as Executive Director.
-I have apologized to most of them individually already, if I could contact them.
-But I am of the belief that public accountability is the antidote to public frustration and I hope it will help the community as it heals from events of recent years.
-Here goes.
+I have apologized to most of them individually already, where I could.
+But I believe that public accountability is the antidote to public frustration and I hope this contributes, in a small way, to the GNOME community moving forward.

 First off, I sincerely apologize to Jehan Pagès and Christian Hergert.
-I was curt with both of you and neither of you deserved it.
-I am not prone to anxiety but, due to circumstances beyond my control, I barely slept from July 23rd to August 29th.
-I've never experienced sleep deprivation like that.
-But even severe sleep deprivation is no excuse for the way I spoke to either of you.
+I was curt with both of you last summer and neither of you deserved it.
+From July 23rd to August 29th I was dealing with significant sleep deprivation but that's no excuse for the way I spoke to either of you.
 I'm sorry.

-Next, I apologize to multiple former EDs and many active community members who raised concerns to me.
+Next, I apologize to the former Executive Directors and active community members who raised concerns to me.
 Holly, you warned me.
 Twice.
-Folks on the hiring team dropped plenty of hints.
-I was too preoccupied with getting the Foundation's head above water, financially, and I failed to accurately interpret the concerns being raised at the time.
+Many other people tried to share their perspectives.
+I was too focused on the Foundation’s financial situation, and I did not take the time to fully understand what I was hearing from you all.
+I regret that.

 ## Sonny

 To Sonny Piers: I am sorry.
-On June 6th, I had a call with you that lasted nearly four hours.
-Without naming anyone or making accusations, you told me your complicated story.
-You seemed hurt.
-I took five pages of notes but your story was difficult to believe.
-My evaluation of your situation relied on information that I now believe was inaccurate.
-As a result, I thought you were faking it -- I know now that you weren't.
+I had a long call with you last June.
+You told me your complicated story.
+You seemed hurt — but I didn't believe you.
+My understanding was incomplete and I did not approach the situation with the care it deserved.

-I'm sorry I didn't do more to help you.
+I'm sorry I didn't do more to support you.

 ## Tobias

 More than anyone, I want to apologize to Tobias Bernard.
 Tobias, I am sorry.
-I had multiple 3-hour conversations with you.
-You were always patient with me.
-You shared all your ideas with me openly.
-I have countless pages of notes.
-You were willing to give your time selflessly to the improvement of GNOME and to repairing the Foundation.
+You gave me many hours of your time, patience, and thoughtfulness.
+You shared your ideas openly and in good faith, and I didn't always meet that with the same level of openness.

-I listened to everything you had to say... until you brought up the topic of Sonny.
-Once again, my understanding of Sonny's situation was based on inaccurate information.
-I argued with you.
-I didn't listen.
+In particular, when we discussed Sonny’s situation, I did not listen as carefully as I should have.
+I was too focused on my existing understanding, and I failed to engage with what you were trying to convey.
 You deserved better from me.

 Sonny is lucky to have a friend like you.

 ## Meta

 This post reflects only my personal experiences and perspectives.
-It does not make allegations or claims about the conduct of any individual or organization.
+It is not intended to make allegations or factual claims about the conduct of any individual or organization.